- Introduction to Sports Medicine

 Daniel loves learning and seeing others grow through learning.

 His teaching focuses on inspiring learning through real life questions, skills and solutions based on a framework of professionalism, ethics, care and evidence.

-Daniel is an Australian Physiotherapy Association (APA) titled Sports Physiotherapist and a member of the International Federation of Sports Physical Therapists (IFSPT).
-As an advocate for the role of exercise in optimising health, he strongly endorses the APA’s philosophy - 'Move well, Stay well.'
+Daniel is an Australian Physiotherapy Association (APA) Sports and Exercise Titled Physiotherapist and a member of the International Federation of Sports Physical Therapists (IFSPT).
+As an advocate for the role of exercise in optimising health, he strongly endorses the philosophy - 'Move well, Stay well.'
 His experience across over two decades as a Physiotherapist includes clinical roles in private practices, both public and private hospitals and a professional sporting team as well as practice principal and state manager roles with a national allied health group.